Automated production of Braille textbooks

 Alexei Kolesnikov, Al Maneki, Martha Siegel, and Volker Sorge

-This workshop, sponsored by AIM and the NSF, is intended to extend the availability of mathematics textbooks in Braille to students and professionals who are visually challenged.
+This workshop, sponsored by AIM, NFB, and the NSF, is intended to extend the availability of mathematics textbooks in Braille to students and professionals who are visually challenged.
 The goal is to produce mathematical text accurately, inexpensively, and in a timely manner by developing a user-friendly software workflow using open-source software to automatically translate mathematical text to Braille ready for embossing.
-While some progress has been made in this regard, there are still a number of technical and scientific problems that we want to address at this workshop.
-The participants will include authors, software developers, accessibility specialists and members of the publishing industry.
+Particular attention will be given to the production of large formulas and tactile versions of graphs and diagrams.

 Specific goals for this workshop are: